ptomulik/testmd/README.md

 * passing build options to package managers which compile/build their packages before installation (FreeBSD ports, for example)

 The `packagex` defined type works mostly as the core `package` resource.
-It has all the parameters defined by the `package` resource plus parameters that extend the functionality.
+It accepts all the parameters known to the core `package` resource plus parameters that extend its functionality.
 Defaults for the `package` resource are honored.

+In addition, the `packagex` module provides a `packagex_defaultprovider` fact, which tells to the master, what is the default package provider for the target (agent) OS.

 ## Setup